Metro Flyers Ltd.

 ARTICLE XIII - MEMBERSHIP

-5. In the event of the death of a member, the Corporation shall have the first option to purchase form the estate the member’s share in the assets of the Corporation.
+7. In the event of the death of a member, the Corporation shall have the first option to purchase from the estate the member’s share in the assets of the Corporation.
 If a member wishes to name in his/her will a beneficiary of his/her share in the assets of the Corporation, the named beneficiary must be acceptable to the Corporation.

-6. “Associate Members” may be admitted to the club.
+8. “Associate Members” may be admitted to the club.
 These associate members have no voting power or property rights in the club assets.
 They are governed by the same regulations, bylaws, etc., as the regular members.
-The admission, monthly, and per-hour fees for these members will be established by a vote of the membership.
+The admission, monthly, and per hour fees for these members will be established by a vote of the membership.
 The Board of Directors will recommend the fees for Associate members, and such fees require unanimous vote of the membership.
 The admission fee shall be nonrefundable.

 ARTICLE XIV - MEMBER PAYMENTS

 1. Dues.
-Each member shall be assessed monthly dues to be payable one (1) month in advance, due on the fifteenth (15th) day of each month.
-The monthly dues may be changed from time to time at the discretion of the members.
+Each member shall be assessed monthly dues to be payable one (1) month in advance, due on the last day of each month.
+The monthly dues may be changed from time to time by a vote of the majority of the members.

 2. Hourly Aircraft Rate.
 Members will record their flight hours, based on tachometer readings, in a log book that will be kept in each aircraft.
 The Treasurer will accumulate the flight hours for each member at the end of each month.
-Members will be billed on the fifteenth (15th) of each month for their accumulated hours from the previous month and for their dues.
-The hourly aircraft rate may be changed form time to time at the discretion of the members.
+Members will be billed as of the last day of the month for their accumulated hours for that month and for their next month’s dues.
+The hourly aircraft rate may be changed from time to time by a vote of the majority of the members.